wendyverdonk93/docs/content/payments/boost/email-template/_index.md

 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 layout: "single"
 logo: '/svgs/Email_template.svg'
-short_description: 'Customize templates to make your customer emails unique.'
+short_description: 'Customize templates to make your customer emails unique'
 aliases:
     - /tools/email-template/customizing-email-templates/
     - /tools/email-template/about-email-templates/
     - /tools/email-template/basic-information-on-email-template/
     - /tools/email-template/customizing-email-templates/
     - /tools/email-template/about-email-templates/
+    - /tools/email-template
 ---

 To speed up and customize customer emails, you can use preformatted and/or prewritten templates that you populate with relevant content.